-Molly Turner is a Chinese-born conductor and composer.
-Recently, she has conducted the Juilliard Orchestra, Gstaad Festival Orchestra, Theater Orchester Biel Solothurn, Dallas Opera Orchestra, Primrose International Viola Competition, Colburn Orchestra, and Eastern Festival Orchestra.
-Highlights of the 2022-23 season include a debut with San Francisco Symphony's SoundBox Series, a School's Concert with Orchestre de Paris, conducting the premiere of her own new orchestra work with the Tacoma Youth Symphony, and a premiere of Dr. Anthony Brandt's Diabelli 200 at Performing Arts Houston.
+Molly Turner is currently the Conducting Fellow at the New World Symphony where she leads the orchestra in subscription, family, education, and holiday concerts.
+Recently, she has also conducted the Orchestre de Paris, Gstaad Festival Orchestra, Theater Orchester Biel Solothurn, Juilliard Orchestra, Dallas Opera Orchestra, Primrose International Viola Competition, Colburn Orchestra, and Eastern Festival Orchestra.
+Recent highlights include a debut with San Francisco Symphony's SoundBox Series, a Concert Scolaire with Orchestre de Paris, conducting the premiere of her own new orchestra work with the Tacoma Youth Symphony, premiering Dr. Brandt's Diablli 200 at Performing Arts Houston, and Cosi!
+Men Are Like That with opera company White Snake Projects.
+She has served as assistant conductor for the Berliner Philharmoniker, Orchestre de Paris, San Francisco Symphony, Utah Symphony, San Diego Symphony, National Polish Radio Symphony, Juilliard Orchestra, and Colburn Orchestra.
 In 2019, Molly was the youngest conductor invited for residency at the Dallas Opera’s Hart Institute for Women Conductors.
-She has served as assistant conductor for the Berliner Philharmoniker, Orchestre de Paris, San Francisco Symphony, Utah Symphony, San Diego Symphony, National Polish Radio Symphony, Juilliard Orchestra, and Colburn Orchestra.
-She also regularly prepares the Juilliard Orchestra and has assisted Esa-Pekka Salonen, David Robertson, Rafael Payare, Nicholas McGegan, Jeffrey Milarsky, and Paul Watkins.
+She has assisted Esa-Pekka Salonen, David Robertson, Stéphane Denève, Yaniv Dinur, Rafael Payare, Nicholas McGegan, and Jeffrey Milarsky.

 Molly is a devoted advocate for contemporary and modern music.
-She has collaborated with many living composers including Paul Novak, Max Vinetz, Lauren Vandervelden, Corey Chang, Sujin Kang, Webster Gadbois, and Sofia Ouyang and has a strong affinity for the music of Stravinsky, Bartok, and Lutoslawski.
-Molly is a member of the Colburn Contemporary Ensemble and has conducted works by Lou Harrison, Timo Andres, and Nina Young with them.
+She has collaborated with many living composers including Paul Novak, Max Vinetz, Lauren Vandervelden, Theodore Haber, Webster Gadbois, and Sofia Ouyang and has a strong affinity for the music of Stravinsky, Bartók, and Berio.
+While at Colburn, she conducted works that included composers Carl Vine, Wynton Marsalis, Jessie Montgomery, Caroline Shaw, and Lou Harrison.
 As part of Juilliard’s ChoreoComp, Molly premiered four different dance pieces created by current student composers and choreographers and at Rice, she conducted and composed for Hear&Now: New Music.

 Pursuing projects outside of the traditional concert hall is a core part of her artistic identity.
 In spring 2021, Molly performed an open improvisation set on violin alongside Pablo O’Connell, Kebra-Seyoun Charles, and Ryan Jung in an Alice Tully Hall window performance.
 While she was a Teaching Artist Fellow at Juilliard, she was involved in creating an improvisatory work that used K-8 student “found sound” recordings as source material.
 From 2017-2019 was the artistic director for New Art / New Music at the Moody Center for the Arts.
 There she worked with composers and visual artists to curate a concert of new works that were site-specific to current exhibitions at the Moody Center.
 In 2017, she played viola in a multimedia performance art project alongside Angelbet Metoyer creating art live, Saul Williams reciting poetry, and other musicians openly improvising.
 In 2015, she co-wrote a graphic score with Sarah Grace-Graves for sculptor Katie Grinnan’s Astrology Orchestra written for the Turrell Skypsace.